 Understanding how to evaluate content quality independently of performance metrics is one of the things that separates founders who build durable credibility from ones who chase the algorithm.

 Hot takes generate engagement.
 Vulnerability posts generate engagement.
 Listicle-format posts generate engagement.
 None of those formats are inherently wrong, but an account built on them often accumulates an audience of content-interested professionals who would never buy what the founder is selling.
+This is true on LinkedIn, in newsletters, and on YouTube alike.

 The question is not just "did people engage?"
 The question is "did the right people engage?"